 More in this section

-Medical debt is particularly common among seniors, who may already be dealing with mortgages or credit card debt.
-In addition, they must think about Medicare, assisted living, hospice and other health-related expenses.
+Medical debt is troublesome for seniors, who may be dealing with mortgages or credit card debt.
+Too many consumers believe government will take care of expenses like nursing home, assisted living, and other health-related expenses.

 More in this section